happner/happn-stats-server/README.md

 ### 4. Add/Reset proxy passwords

-The proxy service docker instance mounts the `www` This allows changes to the `users.htpasswd` outside the container to affect the running proxy in the container.
+The proxy service docker instance mounts the `www` directory.
+This allows changes to the `users.htpasswd` outside the container to affect the running proxy inside the container.

+Has pre-configured admin user with "admin" password.

 Use the `htpasswd` utility to add modify users.